bhoptee/trueman-chiro/src/pages/index.md

         label: Learn More
         url: /about/
   - type: section_features
-    background: gray
-    subtitle: "The clinic is closed for annual leave between 18th-27th May, opening on Tuesday 28th May.
-Online booking is availalbe. "
-  - type: section_features
     title: ""
     section_id: ""
     subtitle: Individualised assessment and the integration of treatment techniques